Zeron Flemister

-Zeron D. Flemister (born September 8, 1976) is an American former professional football tight end.
-As a senior at the University of Iowa, he played in and started seven games before playing in three postseason all-star games.
+Zeron D. Flemister (born September 8, 1976) is an American former professional football player who was a tight end in the National Football League (NFL).
+As a senior playing college football for the Iowa Hawkeyes, he played in and started seven games before playing in three postseason all-star games.
 Flemister was then signed as a free agent by the Washington Redskins in 2000.